kalisjoshua/gruff/README.md

 terse
 =====

-A syntax for defining markup; similar to wiki-syntax and markdown.
+A syntax for defining how to markup a document; similar to wiki-syntax and markdown.

-Stealing from the philosphy of Markdown readability is paramount; the final product of the `.terse` document is to be as readable as possible without parsing.
+Stealing from the philosphy of Markdown, readability is paramount; the look of the `.terse` document is to be as readable as possible without parsing.
 The balancing act is to remain simple and concise but offering enough features to remain relevant and usable; one thing terse is not attempting to become is a templating language such as Jade or Handlebars.

+The output of parsing should always be valid htm.

+Markup is mesy, verbose, and I just don't love writing it.
+Other syntaxes are nice and work well but none have really fit my personal style.

 # Blocks
 ---------

+Blocks need to be processed first so that they properly markup the document in order and don't interfere with each other.
+Paragraphs are processed last since they are the catch-all for the portions of the document that don't fall into the rules of other elements.

 ## Block-quotes